labd/react-abode/README.md

 ### Script props

 React Abode allows you to pass `data-prop-` props to the script.
-These can then be consumed inside your bundle by using `getCScriptProps()`.
+These can then be consumed inside your bundle by using `getScriptProps()`.
 This is useful when you need to have a prop available in every component.

 ```html
 <script